Birch: benefits, dosage, contraindications

 ✪✪✪✪✪

-A clinical study showed that birch leaf tea reduces inflammation and irritations of the urinary tract and helps eliminate kidney stones and has some effectiveness on urinary infections.
+A clinical study showed that birch leaf tea can reduce inflammation and irritation of the urinary tract, and helps eliminate kidney stones, as well as showing some effectiveness against urinary tract infections.

 Posologie